JOHNSTON STREET TO BE EXTENDED TO S.L.I.

 A Splendid Meal Served.

-Last Saturday we omitted to include our Thanksgiving article a decidedly interesting feature of the day's observance.
+Last Saturday we omitted to include in our Thanksgiving article a decidedly interesting feature of the day's observance.
 While religious congregations met in prayer to give thanks to God and grateful offerings went up from many happy homes there was a small group of men within the walls and bars of the parish prison, who, through the kind offices of Mrs. Isaac Broussard, were made to feel as contented as their unhappy lot would permit.

 At about 2 o'clock in the afternoon the white prisoners were told to come downstairs and walk into the room which is sometimes used to store provisions.
 One can well imagine their joy when their eyes feasted upon a most tempting Thanksgiving dinner.
 The sudden change from the ordinary prison fare to a menu consisting of turkey, cranberry sauce, celery, and innumerable other good things, tastily arranged on a table cloth of spotless white, was enough to cheer up the most morose inmate of a prison.
 There were bouquets of natural flowers to drive away the gloom of the cells and nothing was lacking to make things look cheerful as possible.
 When the white men had indulged to their hearts' content in the splendid meal, they were replaced by the colored prisoners who also gave every evidence of their appreciation.